Back to all reviews

 Why trust us?

-Overall, Slack is a very good communication software choice for you in 2026 if you:
+Overall, Slack is a very good professional communication software choice in 2026 if you:

 It’s a fairly intuitive, reliable, and well-built tool.

-If you’re using the 30-day free trial, it’s important to know that you will need to pay to take advantage of the main features Slack has to offer, or put up with having an incredibly limited experience with the free plan after the initial 30 days pass.
+It's important to know that, after the free trial expires, you will need to pay to take advantage of the main features Slack has to offer.
+Otherwise, you'll have to put up with Slack's free plan limits and only a basic version of the tool.

 Slack’s free plan limitations include: